-STATbus Properties
+STATbus 1-3 Properties

 Property Description object_identifier a numeric code that is used to identify the object. object_name represents a name for the object that is unique internetwork-wide. object_type indicates membership in a particular object type class.
-G1 GID Device 1 indicates the global identification number of device 1.
+BS Bus Status indicates the status of the SMARTStat Bus.
+0=Ok 1=Needs configured 2=Error CD Configure Device (GID) specifies the device to be configured.
+CF Configure Function enables the blinking LED on the device specified in CD.
+0=Disabled G1 GID Device 1 indicates the global identification number of device 1.
 G2 GID Device 2 indicates the global identification number of device 2.
 G3 GID Device 3 indicates the global identification number of device 3.
 G4 GID Device 4 indicates the global identification number of device 4.
+G5 GID Device 5 indicates the global identification number of device 5.
+G6 GID Device 6 indicates the global identification number of device 6.
+G7 GID Device 7 indicates the global identification number of device 7.
+G8 GID Device 8 indicates the global identification number of device 8.
+G9 GID Device 9 indicates the global identification number of device 9.
+GA GID Device 10 indicates the global identification number of device 10.

-G 5 GID Device 5 indicates the global identification number of device 5.
-CD Configure Device (GID) specifies the device to be configured.
-CF Configure Function enables the blinking LED on the device specified in CD.
-0=Disabled 1=Blink LED BS Bus Status indicates the status of the SMARTStat Bus.
-0=Ok 1=Needs configured 2=Error SM Status Map a bitmap indicating the current status of the STATbus bit 1=unconfigured device on network bit 2=duplicate configuration on network bit 3=low power bit 4=re-enumeration has occurred
+Property Description GB GID Device 11 indicates the global identification number of device 11.
+GC GID Device 12 indicates the global identification number of device 12.
+GD GID Device 13 indicates the global identification number of device 13.
+SM Status Map a bitmap indicating the current status of the STATbus bit 1=unconfigured device on network bit 2=duplicate configuration on network bit 3=low power bit 4=re-enumeration has occurred

-3.11 Universal Input Summary
+3.11 UNIVERSAL INPUT SUMMARY

-The Universal Input Summary object is a convenient way to monitor the states and set a number of options of options for the universal inputs on the NB-GPC2.
+The Universal Input Summary object is a convenient way to monitor the states and set a number of options of options for the universal inputs on the NB-GPC1.
 From this object, you can check the current values as well as the object reliabilities for each universal input.
 This object will also display any inputs that are currently overridden.
 The input polarities as well as the interlock polarities for each object will also be displayed.
-The Universal Input Summary object has the following properties: object_identifier, object_name, object_type, AT, IP, LP, OI, RE, V1, V2, V3, V4, V5, V6, V7, V8, V9, VA, VB, VC, PU, PI, PS, SE, ED, and ER.
+The Universal Input Summary object has the following properties: object_identifier, object_name, object_type, AT, ER, IP, LP, OI, PI, PS, PU, RE, SE, V1, V2, V3, V4, V5, V6, V7, V8, V9, VA, VB, VC, VD, VE, VF, VG, VH, VI, VJ, VK, VL, VM, VN, and VO.